Pininfarina: New infrastructure and expansion

 The 1980s started a period of expansion for Pininfarina.

 In 1982, the company opened "Pininfarina Studi e Ricerche" in Cambiano.
 It was separate from the factory and wind tunnel in Grugliasco to keep design and research activities independent from manufacturing.
 On 14 October 2002, Pininfarina inaugurated a new engineering center.
 The new facility, built at the Cambiano campus, gave greater visibility and independence to the engineering operations.

 In 1983, Pininfarina reached an agreement with General Motors to design and build the Cadillac Allanté.
 The Allanté project led to the building of the San Giorgio factory in 1985.

 In 1996, Mitsubishi entered into talks for Pininfarina to build their new compact SUV, the Pajero, in Italy.
 While Mitsubishi recognized Pininfarina's expertise in design and engineering, the reason for choosing them was that manufacturing costs were half of those in Germany.
 After entering into an agreement in 1996, Pininfarina purchased an industrial site at Bairo Canavese near Turin, Italy. in April 1997, Bairo Canavese was dedicated to the production of the new Mitsubishi Pajero Pinin.

 Pininfarina Sverige AB in Uddevalla, Sweden, was established in 2003 as a joint venture (JV) between Volvo Cars and Pininfarina to produce a new Volvo convertible that will be sold in Europe and the United States.
 The JV is owned 60% by Pininfarina and 40% by Volvo.
 The C70 model designed by Volvo's John Kinsey—was launched on 13 April 2006, sharing the Volvo P1 platform used in the S40.

+Architecture

+Pininfarina has helped to plan multi-family residences with Cyrela Real Estate.
+Related Group, and commercial projects with Bosque Real, Roadside Development, and Higold Group.
+They were also involved in the construction of the Istanbul and Santiago international airports and Juventus Arena.
+In 2016 Pininfarina, in collaboration with Reflex, created the Segno furniture Collection; an integrated modular system.
+They have also collaborated with Italian wood distributor Corà Parquet, to develop wooden flooring surfaces as well as Higold on a line of outdoor furniture.